RLGym/rlgym-tools/README.md

 # rlgym-tools
-Extra tools for RLGym.
+Extra tools for use with the [RLGym](https://github.com/lucas-emery/RLGym) library.

-Contains environment alternatives for [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/), [RLlib](https://docs.ray.io/en/master/rllib.html) and [PettingZoo](https://www.pettingzoo.ml/), replay to RLGym GameState converter, and advanced reward functions.
+Contains many options for the RLGym configuration objects:
+- Action parsers
+- Done conditions
+- Obs builders
+- Reward functions
+- Shared info providers
+- State mutators

+As well as other utilities like special math functions and replay file parsing.

+Community contributions are welcome!

 Check out the [RLGym wiki](https://rlgym.github.io/) for more info: